 Also, disassemble and box any furniture that can be disassembled and reassembled relatively easily.
 If you anticipate professional movers needing to reassemble these items, include the original assembly directions or recreate them if necessary.

-And be sure all unboxed furniture is entirely covered with moving blankets once in the moving truck.
+And be sure all unboxed furniture is entirely covered with moving blankets and properly tied down once in the moving truck.
 Of course, it never hurts to peer inside every so often, either, to see how your household items are protected.
 And if you’ve hired professional movers, don’t hesitate to ask for adjustments; after all, you’re paying them for this.

 Using Professional Movers